Philgck/gifting-genie-two/README.md

 INTENDED AUDIENCE
 - Gifting-Genie caters to a diverse audience, including:
-- ndividuals: Anyone looking to manage their personal events, keep a list of gift ideas, and connect with friends to share and view wishlists and event details.
+- Individuals: Anyone looking to manage their personal events, keep a list of gift ideas, and connect with friends to share and view wishlists and event details.
 - Families and Friends: Groups of users who want to coordinate gift-giving and event planning within their social circles, ensuring everyone is on the same page for special occasions.
 - Event Planners: Professionals or enthusiasts who need a reliable tool to organize events, track important dates, and manage guest lists and gift registries.
 - Communities and Clubs: Social groups and organizations that want to maintain a shared calendar of events and coordinate gift exchanges among members.